iamdhruvtripathi/Active-Directory-Homelab/kali/README.md

 ```
 impacket-secretsdump homelab.local/administrator:AdminPassword@10.10.10.10
 ```
-- We were successfully able to dump the `krbtgt`'s hash as highlighted in blue.
-We specifically need the AES key
+- We were successfully able to retrieve the `krbtgt` account's key material, as highlighted in blue.
+For this demonstration, I will use the `KRBTGT AES` key with Impacket's ticketer to forge the TGT

 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/b7438446-7a82-47e2-9840-cfb412ec2698" />